toricls/github-codebuild-integration/README.md

 #### Create GitHub Personal Access Token

-Open [New personal access token](https://github.com/settings/tokens/new) page and create one for github-codebuild-integration's installation.
+Open [New personal access token](https://github.com/settings/tokens/new) page and create one for gci's installation.

 Input token description like `codebuild-YOUR_REPO_NAME` and enable `admin:repo_hook` and `repo:status` as scopes, then click the `Generate token` button.